Responsibilities of a Tech Lead

 Managing leavers

-When a team member leaves GOV.UK, the team’s Delivery Manager should inform Business Operations of the leaver/mover.
+When a team member leaves GOV.UK, either the person’s Line Manager or their team’s Delivery Manager should submit a leaver ticket to the service desk and GOV.UK Starters, Movers, Leavers form.

 This eventually leads to a ticket in the JML view Zendesk group, which Senior Tech will process.